Nowcasting vs Forecasting

 What is an Elevator Pitch?

 An elevator pitch is a short and clear introduction that explains who you are, what you do, and why it matters.
 It should be easy to remember, friendly, and confident.
 A good elevator pitch helps people understand your value in a very short time.
-It is useful in networking events, interviews, and professional meetings.
+It is helpful in networking events, interviews, and professional meetings.
 10 […]

 Read more.